 Dupixent (dupilumab) is a maintenance medication used in combination with other medicines to treat moderate-to-severe asthma.
 It is prescribed for people older than 12 years old whose asthma is not controlled with other asthma medications.
 Dupixent may help reduce the use of oral corticosteroids needed to control asthma.
 It is not to be used as a rescue inhaler to treat sudden breathing problems.1-3

-Dupixent has another indication for atopic dermatitis.
+Dupixent has other indications for atopic dermatitis and chronic rhinosinusitis with nasal polyposis (CRSwNP).
 It is a monoclonal antibody designed for the treatment of allergic diseases including asthma and eczema.
 An anti-inflammatory, it is an Anti-IL-4/-13 drug.1,2

 How does Dupixent work?